cybercongress/cybernomics/bostrom/README.md

 System designed in the way that investminted `ampere_base_investmint_amount` for `ampere_base_investmint_period` yields 1 A.

-`ampere_base_investmint_period`, `volt_base_investmint_period` - are periods of investminting H token for selected token current agent.
-It is chosen by agent according to his understanding and priorities of maximising his benefits.
+`ampere_base_investmint_period`, `volt_base_investmint_period` - are periods of investminting H token for selected token current neuron.
+It is chosen by neuron according to his understanding and priorities of maximising his benefits.

 And it is limited by the system setting of `investmint_max_period`, which has the dynamic formula written below.